Beglund-H\"ubsch transpose and Sasaki-Einstein rational homology 7-spheres: Invariance of rational homology 7-spheres under BH-transpose rule

-\begin{corollary} If $X_f$ is an hypersurface whose corresponding link is the Table in \cite{BGN2} or Table 1 in \cite{CL} then the BH-transpose rule determines a hypersurface $X_{f^T}$ whose associated link $L_{f^T}$ is a twin for the link $L_f,$ provided $f$ is of cycle type, cycle-cycle type or BP-cycle type.
-Pictorially, we have
+\begin{corollary} If $X_f$ is an hypersurface whose corresponding link lies in Case I, II or II, then the BH-transpose rule determines a hypersurface $X_{f^T}$ whose associated link $L_{f^T}$ is a twin for the link $L_f,$ provided $f$ is of cycle type, cycle-cycle type or BP-cycle type.
+Pictorially, we have the diagram

 \end{corollary}

 $\square$